xander-haj/Z3R/readme.md

 - fixed windscreen mode

-- can now re-arrange the in game HUD while `ExtendedAspectRatio` is hiher than 4:3, allowing HUD elements to be placed anywhere
+- can now re-arrange the in game HUD while `ExtendedAspectRatio` is higher than 4:3, allowing HUD elements to be placed anywhere

 - Y,X,L,R Buttons now have individual Item Boxes in the HUD with button labels applied